Introduction & Market Context

 Rank: 2

-Description: Rebranded from Einstein, Agentforce provides autonomous agents for Sales, Service, Marketing, and Commerce, powered by the Atlas Reasoning Engine.
+Description: Rebranded from Einstein, Agentforce gives you autonomous agents for Sales, Service, Marketing, and Commerce.
+Powered by the Atlas Reasoning Engine.

 Core Capabilities:

-• Sales Coach: Listens to calls and suggests tactics live.
+- Sales Coach: Listens to calls and suggests tactics in real-time.

-• Data Cloud: Unifies customer data for 360-degree context.
+- Data Cloud: Brings customer data together for a complete view.

 Integration: MuleSoft for deep API integration.
 Zero-copy integration with Snowflake and Databricks.

-Pricing Model: Usage-Based (Flex Credits).
-Moved from per-seat to per-conversation/action.
-Approx. $2 per conversation or $0.10 per specific action via Flex Credits, enabling predictable scaling.
+Pricing Model: Usage-based (Flex Credits).
+They've moved from per-seat to per-conversation or per-action.
+Roughly $2 per conversation or $0.10 per specific action via Flex Credits.
+Makes scaling more predictable.

-UK Compliance: Hyperforce allows UK customers to store data in UK-specific zones (London/Cardiff) for residency compliance.
+UK Compliance: Hyperforce lets UK customers store data in UK-specific zones (London/Cardiff) for residency compliance.

-UK Customer: Heathrow Airport uses Agentforce to resolve 90% of queries autonomously, driving digital revenue.
+UK Customer: Heathrow Airport uses Agentforce to handle 90% of queries autonomously, which drives their digital revenue.

 3. SAP (Joule)